pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 * PR modifications must pass full regression based on existing test (unit, functional, memory, e2e) in addition to whichever new test added due to the new functionality
 * PR should be of an appropriated size that makes review achievable.
 Too large PRs could be closed with a "please, redo the work in smaller pieces" without any further discussing

-## Filesystem layout guidelines

-### Directory layout

-For a detailed explanation of the directory structure, see [this section in the Development Manual](devel/directoryStructure.md).

-### File layout for source code files

-Source code files are found under the `src/` directory.

-The suffix '.cpp' MUST be used for source files and '.h' MUST be used for header files.

-As a general rule, for C/C++ source code, every concept SHOULD have its own module.
-With a module is referred a header file (`.h`) and its corresponding source file (`.cpp`).
-In some cases only a header file is needed (without any corresponding `.cpp` source file): header files containing only constants, macros or inline functions.

-A class SHOULD reside in its own module, with the class definition in the header file and the implementation of the classes in the source file.
-The name for this module is the name of the class.
-E.g. the class Subscription resides in the module { `Subscription.h` / `Subscription.cpp` }.

-If a class requires related classes (e.g. subclasses or embedded classes), they should reside in the same module, but only if these classes are not used anywhere else.
-If used anywhere else, a new module MUST be created for the affected classes.

 ## Code style guidelines